ermiaswoldetsadik/Valuation/README.md

 * Charts and graphs on the product's page will show the ratings distribution, total votes, and averages.

 ### Technologies Used
-JavaScript, HTML, CSS, React, Express, Node, MongoDB, Mongoose, Firebase, Axios, Materialize, Material-UI, Chart.js
+JavaScript, HTML, CSS, React, Express, Node, MongoDB, Mongoose, Firebase, Axios, Material-UI, Chart.js